solid-adventure/trivial-docs/docs/guides/permissions.md

 - `{permissible_id}` is the internal ID for that resource instance.
 - `{user_id}` is the internal user ID for the user being granted the permission.

-The `/permissions` endpoint also exists to handle multiple permits at once.
+The `/permissions` endpoint is for interacting with multiple permits.
 A request to this endpoint will omit the `permit`:
 ```/permissions/{permissible_type}/{permissible_id}/users/{user_id}```

 ## Granting Users Permissions to Resources